AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/patches_-_how_to_create_and_submit_them_webrev.md

 At this point you must at least signed the OCA or else sending the webrev for code review won’t yield anything (see [Signing OCA](about_oca_-_signing_the_oca.md)).

-There is a project in the making that will help replace this process with a more github like process, see https://bitbucket.org/adoptopenjdk/betterrev.
+There is a project in the making that will help replace this process with a more [github like process](https://bitbucket.org/adoptopenjdk/betterrev).